polyfea/charts/charts/polyfea-md-shell-samples/README.md

 - Kubernetes cluster
 - Helm 3+
-- `polyfea-controller` must be installed (automatically handled via chart dependency)
+- `polyfea-controller` (automatically installed via chart dependency by default, or can be installed separately)

 ## Installation